SCADA: Security

 SCADA systems are used to control and monitor physical processes, examples of which are transmission of electricity, transportation of gas and oil in pipelines, water distribution, traffic lights, and other systems used as the basis of modern society.
 The security of these SCADA systems is important because compromise or destruction of these systems would impact multiple areas of society far removed from the original compromise.
 For example, a blackout caused by a compromised electrical SCADA system would cause financial losses to all the customers that received electricity from that source.
-How security will affect legacy SCADA and new deployments remains to be seen.
+Legacy SCADA deployments can remain difficult to secure because control equipment is often geographically distributed, long-lived, and costly to replace or patch.

 There are many threat vectors to a modern SCADA system.
 One is the threat of unauthorized access to the control software, whether it is human access or changes induced intentionally or accidentally by virus infections and other software threats residing on the control host machine.
 Another is the threat of packet access to the network segments hosting SCADA devices.
 In many cases, the control protocol lacks any form of cryptographic security, allowing an attacker to control a SCADA device by sending commands over a network.
 In many cases SCADA users have assumed that having a VPN offered sufficient protection, unaware that security can be trivially bypassed with physical access to SCADA-related network jacks and switches.
 Industrial control vendors suggest approaching SCADA security like Information Security with a defense in depth strategy that leverages common IT practices.
 Apart from that, research has shown that the architecture of SCADA systems has several other vulnerabilities, including direct tampering with RTUs, communication links from RTUs to the control center, and IT software and databases in the control center.
 The RTUs could, for instance, be targets of deception attacks injecting false data or denial-of-service attacks.

 The reliable function of SCADA systems in our modern infrastructure may be crucial to public health and safety.
 As such, attacks on these systems may directly or indirectly threaten public health and safety.
 Such an attack has already occurred, carried out on Maroochy Shire Council's sewage control system in Queensland, Australia.
 Shortly after a contractor installed a SCADA system in January 2000, system components began to function erratically.
 Pumps did not run when needed and alarms were not reported.
 More critically, sewage flooded a nearby park and contaminated an open surface-water drainage ditch and flowed 500 meters to a tidal canal.
 The SCADA system was directing sewage valves to open when the design protocol should have kept them closed.
 Initially this was believed to be a system bug.
 Monitoring of the system logs revealed the malfunctions were the result of cyber attacks.
 Investigators reported 46 separate instances of malicious outside interference before the culprit was identified.
 The attacks were made by a disgruntled ex-employee of the company that had installed the SCADA system.
 The ex-employee was hoping to be hired by the utility full-time to maintain the system.